“Editing is like pruning the rose bush you thought was so perfect and beautiful until it overgrew the garden.”

 Tip: Both copy editing and proofreading are critical, but it is the developmental editing process with an author that can help turn a good manuscript into a great book, which is why I enjoy it so much.

-or maybe just a leader to help him or her reach their destination: a great published book.
+or maybe just a leader to help them reach their destination: a great published book.
 Writing coaching is unique to (and personal for) every author.
 Some authors need help with creating a detailed outline and a reasonable writing schedule; others want help with content or story-line development; still others just need help staying on track or a shoulder to lean on.

 Writing is hard work, and, contrary to popular belief, it doesn't always have to be solitary - or lonely.